mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

 Changelog
 =========

+:2024-01-17: Updated to require that ``TopologyDescriptionChangedEvent`` should be emitted before just ``TopologyClosedEvent`` is emitted
 :2024-01-04: Updated to clarify when ServerHeartbeatStartedEvent should be emitted
 :2023-03-31: Renamed to include "logging" in the title.
 Reorganized contents and made consistent with CLAM spec, and added requirements
              for SDAM log messages.